 Start your night at some of the city’s more laid-back bars, located in Buenos Aires’ oldest neighborhood, San Telmo.
 Doppelganger (locally called Doppel) specializes in classic cocktails like

 Buenos Aires has a thriving underground bar scene.
-Speakeasies with hidden doors are everywhere, such as Florería Atlántico in Recoleta, a chic cocktail bar masquerading as a flower shop.
+Speakeasies with hidden doors are everywhere, such as Florería Atlántico in Retiro, a chic cocktail bar masquerading as a flower shop.

 In Palermo, the undisputed nightlife epicenter of the city, you’ll find the Harrison Speakeasy.
 It used to be a completely secretive, upscale affair that’s now widely known to be concealed beneath Nicky NY Sushi.
 (Ask to “see the wine cellar.”)
 Getting past the doorman can be a challenge at this members-only joint, but it’s well worth the incredible cocktails and glamorous atmosphere if you manage to get in.

-Try the Verne Club for its author-inspired menu and absinthe tasting, before vying for your place in line at the city’s newest hot spot, Uptown.
-The wait can be frustrating, but once inside you’ll enjoy a full-on homage to the New York subway, complete with trains, turnstiles
+Try the Verne Club for its author-inspired menu and absinthe tasting, before vying for your place in line at Uptown.
+The wait can be frustrating at this hotspot, but once inside you’ll enjoy a full-on homage to the New York subway, complete with trains, turnstiles and urban graffiti.

 Buenos Aires is one of the most gay-friendly cities in Latin America, which is well-reflected in the nightlife scene.
-The early-birds watering hole is Pride Café in San Telmo, but the real party happens late night – Glam in Recoleta is a boys’ favorite for electronic and Latin pop, or catch a drag show at Sitges in Palermo.
+The early-birds watering hole is Pride Café in San Telmo, but the real party happens late night – catch a drag show at Sitges in Palermo.

 An Argentina night without tango would be a sin, so be sure to check out a milonga (tango house), designed for dancing the night away.

-Maldita is a classic, and its live orchestra El Atronfe draws a crowd – Tuesdays are “Tango Queer.”
-For newbies, your best bet is La Cathedral, well known for its relaxed and informal vibe.
-If you’re not a night owl, hit up El Beso’s matinée milonga near the Callao metro stop, where dancing starts at
+Maldita in San Telmo is a classic, and its live orchestra El Atronfe draws a crowd – Tuesdays are “Tango Queer.”
+(Note, Maldita is temporarily closed as of 3 November 2021.)
+For newbies, your best bet is La Cathedral in barrio Almagro, well known for its relaxed and informal vibe.
+If you’re not a night owl, hit up El Beso’s matinée milonga near the Callao metro stop, where dancing starts at 2

 Join World Nomads' Gloria Atanmo as she discovers the historic passions of Argentina that spill onto the streets of Buenos Aires, including tango and vibrant art.